Chaos-ThoR/python_ChatGPT_TelegramBot/README.md

     - "users" -> list of allowed users as "ID#NAME"

 ## Useage:
+  * Create a "menu" for your bot with the following commands (BotFather -> Edit Bot -> Edit Commands)..
+    - e.G:

+            model - Change used model
+            topic - create, change or delete a topic chat - Chat with ChatGPT
+            cancel - Cancel current operation

   * Use the "Menu" left of the input field..
     - "Chat" start the chat.
 Each message is send to the ChatGPT API.
 A response may take a few seconds.
-    - With "Themen" you can ..
-      - start a new topic (neues Thema)
-      - resume a existing topic (vorhandenes Thema)
-      - continue without a topic (ohne Thema)
-      - show the current active topic (zeige aktuelles Thema)
-      - delete a topic (lösche Thema)
-      - (abbrechen) -> cancel the current action

  A "Topic" can be used to have a context for ChatGPT.
 It uses the last mmessages, so e.g. you can enhance an answer or give some more context or get better results.